OpenZeppelin/nile/README.md

-> Disclaimer: this project is deprecated in favor of [OpenZeppelin/nile-rs](https://github.com/OpenZeppelin/nile-rs), and is no longer maintained.
+> Disclaimer: this project is deprecated and no longer maintained.
+Check out [scarb](https://docs.swmansion.com/scarb/) instead.

 # OpenZeppelin | Nile ⛵